oatmilkies/snake-client/README.md

 ## Moving the snake

-- Use the wasd keys to move the snake:
+Use the wasd keys to move the snake:
--   "w" - move up
+- "w": move up
--   "a" - move left
+- "a": move left
--   "s" - move down
+- "s": move down
--   "d" - move right
+- "d": move right

 ## Messages

-- You can send the following canned messages to display on screen:
+You can send the following canned messages to display on screen:
--   "m" - meow
+- "m": meow
--   "h" - hallo
+- "h": hallo
--   "p" - pow!
+- "p": pow!